French-language colleges and universities

 - provide French-speaking Ontario students with more opportunities to pursue studies in French.

 How it works

-Each year, the 2 participating universities in Quebec (Université Laval and Université de Montréal) reserve up to 5 spots for Ontario students in these programs:
+Each year, the 2 participating universities in Quebec (Université Laval and Université de Montréal) reserve up to 5 spots for Ontario students, for a total of 15 places in these programs:

-These programs are not available in French in Ontario.
+In Ontario, these programs are not available in French.

 Agree to return to Ontario

 - return to Ontario to practice for at least 24 months

 - set up your practice in a part of the province designated for services in French

 You will need to start practising in Ontario within 6 months of graduating.